 Advice on how to safeguard your position as executor, including arranging statutory notices if required

 In the case of a simple probate where we can get valuations of all assets quickly, we may be able to apply for probate within 3-4 weeks of the original instruction.
-Where there is no tax to pay Probate takes about 4 weeks to obtain once the application has been sent in; typically, 8-10 weeks where tax is payable.
-It will then take at least 6 weeks to sell the assets and distribute to beneficiaries and can be much more if for example, a property takes time to sell.
+The probate registry is unpredictable and times to turn round applications for a grant vary.
+Once we have the grant it will then take at least 6 weeks to sell the assets and distribute to beneficiaries and can be much more if for example, a property takes time to sell.
 If inheritance tax is payable, HMRC advises that executors should expect them to take at least until the anniversary of the death to confirm that all the tax has been paid.

 If a matter is urgent (e.g. because of a property sale) we will take whatever steps we can to speed up the process.

 We take your instructions, prepare draft Wills for approval and take you through the process of correctly signing the Wills.

 We monitor our work in progress.
 Where we have quoted on a time record basis we will advise our clients if the time spent is likely to exceed our estimate.

 Fixed price or time record?